×

 All about Enderbite and Argillite Properties

 Know all about Enderbite and Argillite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Argillite belongs to Sedimentary Rocks.Texture of Enderbite is Granular whereas that of Argillite is Clastic, Polished.
 Enderbite appears Veined or Pebbled and Argillite appears Rough and Dull.
-The luster of Enderbite is not available while that of Argillite is waxy and dull.
+The luster of Enderbite is while that of Argillite is waxy and dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Argillite is available in dark grey to black, pink, red, white colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Argillite are fire resistant, used to manufracture paperweights and bookends.